 Antonio del Ceraiolo's Archangel Michael is in the Andrea del Sarto Cenacolo Museum at San Salvi.
 Andrea del Sarto's own Annunciation, intended as the lunette of an altarpiece painted in 1528 for the high altar of the church of San Domenico in Sarzana, having been commissioned by Benedetto Celsi, was, according to Vasari, kept by Giuliano Scala, who had ordered the altarpiece for Celsi and had ended up out of pocket.
 It hung in the Scala chapel here until 1580 when it was acquired from the family by Cardinal Ferdinando de’ Medici.
 A copy by Alessandro Allori (now in the Louvre) was substituted.
 The original, its lunette shape squared off with added painted curtains, is now in the Pitti.
-The main panel The Virgin in Glory with Saints, ended up in the Gemaldegalerie in Berlin, where it was presumed destroyed in the Friedrichshain flak tower Flakturm fires of May 1945.
+Andrea's main panel The Virgin in Glory with Saints, ended up in the Gemaldegalerie in Berlin, where it was presumed destroyed in the Friedrichshain flak tower (flakturm) fires of May 1945.
 A 19th century German print of it (see right) is in the British Museum.

 The church in art